 3.9 The types of businesses that fall within the scope of the scheme

-Here are some examples of wholesale activity which would require approval, this isn’t an exhaustive list and also applies to internet based traders, see paragraph 5.3:
+Here are some examples of wholesale activity which would require approval, this is not an exhaustive list and also applies to internet based traders, see paragraph 5.3:

-- a cash and carry selling UK duty paid alcoholic drinks to for example, off-licences, supermarkets, restaurants, hotels, public houses, etc or to another wholesaler for resale
+- a cash and carry selling UK duty-paid alcoholic drinks to for example, off-licences, supermarkets, restaurants, hotels, public houses, and so on, or to another wholesaler for resale

 - a retailer with a wholesale arm to their business